suraj805kumar/html/README.md

 # html

-<!DOCTYPE> declaration to your HTML documents, so that the browser knows what type of document to expect.
+declaration to your HTML documents, so that the browser knows what type of document to expect: <!DOCTYPE>

 <!DOCTYPE html>, html5 doctype is not case sensitive.